Blackjack Strategy - Everything You Need To Know

 Can I count cards to increase my chances of winning at blackjack?

 Contrary to popular belief, counting cards is not illegal.
-You can’t get arrested for it, but the casino is allowed to ask you to leave or ask you to stop playing blackjack.
+You can't get arrested for it, but the casino is allowed to ask you to leave or ask you to stop playing, even if you're trying live dealer online blackjack.

 One strategy does not fit all.